Skip to content

 Firefox Quantum is up to date

-2. Click on the More horizontal 3bar icon for options menu and select the Options menu.
+2. Click on the More horizontal 3bar icon menu and select the Settings menu.

-3. Switch to Privacy & Security tab in the sidebar.
+3. Switch to the Privacy & Security tab and scroll to the Cookies and Site data section.

-Clearing the Cache will free up some space in Firefox that might help load the videos and play them.
-But this will also log out the sign-in you might have in Firefox.
+Clearing the cache will also free up some space to help load and play the videos.
+However, this will also log you out of any sign-in you might have in the browser.

-2. Click on the More horizontal 3bar icon for options menu.
+2. Click on More horizontal 3-bar icon for the options menu.

 3. Select the Add-ons and Theme options from the list.